mdsteiner/EFAtools/paper/paper.md

 # Development and Purpose

 *EFAtools* was designed for use in the social sciences in general and is especially suitable for research on cognitive abilities or other hierarchically organized constructs as well as for more time-consuming applications such as in simulation analyses.
-Its development arose from the need for a tool for easy replication and comparison of EFA solutions from different programs, namely R and SPSS (pending publication), and has already been used in another publication [@grieder_exploratory_2019].
+Its development arose from the need for a tool for easy replication and comparison of EFA solutions from different programs, namely R and SPSS (pending publication by the authors), and has already been used in another publication [@grieder_exploratory_2019].
 The package was then expanded for a broader, easy, fast, and flexible use of EFA tools such that it is now suitable for most projects within the EFA framework.

 Table: Core functionalities of *EFAtools*.